Ianssmith/data-structures/googleMaps_project/getData/README.md

 This is where most of the work for the first project was done.
-I approached it in stages by extracting specific pieces of data into seperate arrays, cleaning them in the process, and then looping through those arrays combining them into their respective objects.
+I approached it in stages by extracting specific pieces of data into separate arrays, cleaning them in the process, and then looping through those arrays combining them into their respective objects.

 -I'm not sure if this is the best approach, but it was the part of the project that I thought worked best for me.